jaylinski/flockscreen/readme.md

 #  flockscreen

-A fake screen lock for macOS.
+An invisible (fake) screen lock for macOS.

 > Do not use this app if you want to safely lock your macOS!
   The locking mechanism of this app can possibly be circumvented!

 ## Features

+* Adds an invisible screen lock
 * Takes a picture (and saves it in your "Pictures" folder) if someone triggers the lock

 ### Lock triggers